ttalvitie/tinygeom2d/README.md

 bool angleLT(Point a, Point b, Point c, Point d);

 // Returns Euclidean distance between two points as a double-precision floating
 // point number.
-Used for shortest path lengths because comparing sums of
+Used for shortest path lengths because comparing sums of exact
 // Euclidean distances is complicated and expensive. double distance(Point a, Point b);

+// Returns the coordinates of a point converted to double-precision floating
+// point numbers.
+Used for
+std::pair<double, double> coordsAsDouble(Point p);

 // Convenience function that returns a safe multiplicative factor for converting
 // floating point coordinates to the correct range for Points, if the original